 To be fair, when our kids play in wet conditions, they don’t hold back!
 They are often wading and stomping in puddles deeper than their ankles, which is a tough situation for any rain gear other than true waders.

-If the fleece lining does get wet, Jan and Jul recommends turning the suit inside out and hanging it up to dry.
+If the fleece lining does get wet, Jan & Jul has great recommendations for cleaning and drying.
+They recommend turning the suit inside out and hanging it up to dry.
 If you need to expedite the process, you can put them in the dryer with no heat or on your dryer’s most delicate/lowest temp setting in order to avoid damaging the waterproof membrane.

 The only other challenge of a fleece-lined suit is that it can be tricky to pull on over clothes.
 We’ve had good success “pre-loading” boots into the pant cuffs as seen below and then pulling the suit up over the torso.
 But if pants aren’t tucked securely into the boots, they can catch on the fleece and ride up.